mapbender/mapbender/docs/CONTRIBUTING.md

 }
 ```

-* override public methods pass your needs
+* Override public methods to pass your needs,
-* register template in [bundle] register file "AcmeBundle.php", this is located in bundle root folder
+* Register a template in a [bundle] register file *AcmeBundle.php*; this is located in bundle root folder,

 ```php
     public function getTemplates()